Iza2005/B2B-Invoice-late-payment/README.md

 - The current ROC AUC (~0.66) reflects the fact that late payment is only partly predictable from these features alone, and other variables (industry sector, macroeconomic context...) would likely improve it.

+# Difficulties encountered :

+Coming into this project, I had never used Docker or made a REST API call with curl before.
+Docker's core concepts, such as images and containers, layered builds, or port mapping, took real time to grasp, and my first tries failed or exposed the wrong port.
+Curl was also a new concept to understand, and I needed to take the first days to truly grasp how to structure a POST request with headers and a JSON body.

+Where I used AI (Claude.ai and chatgpt):

+- To generate the realistic dataset for this project
+- To help me solve some bugs in my coding (train.ipynb, main.py, test.py)
+- To answer my questions for curl, Docker and how to correctly develop the API for this project